BranoSundancer/AdiFix/README.md

 ## Use Case

-When sending ADIF QSOs via UDP from WSJT-X to my favorite logger I learned there is no DXCC/COUNTRY/NAME value.
+When sending ADIF QSOs via UDP from WSJT to my favorite logger I learned there is no DXCC/COUNTRY/NAME value.
 Manual editing was a pain, so I created a proxy which resolves and adds missing data from various sources and send it to the final logger.

 ## Prerequisites